Online Tickets: Acropolis & Acropolis Museum

 Tours: Acropolis & Acropolis Museum

-– I highly recommend doing an Acropolis guided tour.
-It’s much more interesting and memorable with an informed guide.
+– I recommend doing an Acropolis guided tour.
+It’s much more interesting and memorable with a professional guide.
 If you have kids they will be way more engaged by a guide than listening to their parents.
-(And the tour includes skip-the-line tickets.)
+(And the tour includes skip-the-line tickets, which saves time.)